lvgl/docs_old/v7/en/overview/font.md

 - `LV_BIDI_DIR_AUTO`: Auto detect base direction
 - `LV_BIDI_DIR_INHERIT`: Inherit the base direction from the parent (default for non-screen objects)

 This list summarizes the effect of RTL base direction on objects:
 - Create objects by default on the right
 - `lv_tabview`: displays tabs from right to left
-- `lv_cb`: Show the box on the right
+- `lv_checkbox`: Show the box on the right
-- `lv_btnm`: Show buttons from right to left
+- `lv_btnmatrix`: Show buttons from right to left
 - `lv_list`: Show the icon on the right
-- `lv_ddlist`: Align the options to the right
+- `lv_dropdown`: Align the options to the right
-- The texts in `lv_table`, `lv_btnm`, `lv_kb`, `lv_tabview`, `lv_ddlist`, `lv_roller` are processed to display correctly with RTL parts too
+- The texts in `lv_table`, `lv_btnmatrix`, `lv_keyboard`, `lv_tabview`, `lv_dropdown`, `lv_roller` are "BiDi processed" to be displayed correctly

+### Arabic and Persian support
+There are some special rules to display Arabic and Persian characters: the *form* os the character depends on their position in the text.
+A different form of the same letter needs to be used if it isolated, start, middle or end position.
+Besides these some conjunction rules also should be taken into account.

+LVGL supports to apply these rules if `LV_USE_ARABIC_PERSIAN_CHARS` is enabled.

+However, there some limitations:
+- Only displaying texts is supported (e.g. on labels), text inputs (e.g. text area) dosen't support this feature
+- Static text (i.e. const) are not processed.
+E.g. texts set by `lv_label_set_text()` will "Arabic processed" but `lv_lable_set_text_static()` won't.
+- Text get functions (e.g. `lv_label_get_text()`) will return the processed text.

 ### Subpixel rendering

-Subpixel rendering means to increase the horizontal resolution by rendering on Red, Green and Blue channel instead of pixel level.
+Subpixel rendering means to triple the horizontal resolution by rendering on Red, Green and Blue channel instead of pixel level.
+It takes advantage of the position of phycial color channels of each pixel.
  It results in higher quality letter anti-alaising.
+Lear more [here](https://en.wikipedia.org/wiki/Subpixel_rendering).

 Subpixel rendering requires to generate the fonts with special settings:
 - In the online converter tick the `Subpixel` box
 - In the command line tool use `--lcd` flag.
 Note that the generated font needs about 3 times more memory.

 Subpixel rendering works only if the color channels of the pixels have a horizontal layout.
 That is the R, G, B channels are next eachother and not above eachother.
 The order of color channels also needs to match with the library settings.
-By default the LittlevGL assumes `RGB` order, however it can ba swapped by setting `LV_SUBPX_BGR  1` in *lv_conf.h*.
+By default the LVGL assumes `RGB` order, however it can be swapped by setting `LV_SUBPX_BGR  1` in *lv_conf.h*.

 ### Compress fonts
 The bitmaps of the fonts can be compressed by
 - ticking the `Compressed` check box in the online converter
-- not passing `--no-compress`flag to the offline converter (applies compression by default)
+- not passing `--no-compress` flag to the offline converter (applies compression by default)

 The compression is more effective with larger fonts and higher bpp.
 However, it's about 30% slower to render the compressed fonts.
 Therefore it's recommended to compress only the largest fonts of user interface, because